robstave/angular2-training/session-three/page1.md

 ```

-This points to the css.
+This points our angular-cli project to the css.
+It is done here because part of what angular-cli does is package up and serve
+the code.
+It will end up putting the css in index.html behind the scenes.

-open src/app/app.component.html and add
+Add the alert to the page.
+Open src/app/app.component.html and add

 ```html
 <alert type="success">hello</alert>